unwieldycat/robodash/README.md

 # robodash

-A flexible robot dashboard for the VEX V5.
+A flexible, unified robot dashboard for the VEX V5.
 Built with LVGL.

 ### Features

-- **Auton Selector** - An intuitive, game agnostic selector with SD card saving

-- **Quick Actions** - Run user-defined functions from the toolbar

-- **Customizable** - Customizable theme and splash screen
+- **Effortless** - Say goodbye to LLEMU, give your robot a powerful UI with minimal code required.

+- **View Switcher** - Have multiple active screens and easily switch between them.
+No more cramming everything on one screen.

-- **Extendable** - Create your own views
+- **Extendable** - Create your own views, or use ones from a third-party template.

 ## Installation